TankerHQ/sdk-js/README.md

 * [Core SDK implementation guide](https://docs.tanker.io/latest/guides/)
 * [Core API reference](https://docs.tanker.io/latest/api/core/js/)

-Or fiddle with the [quickstart examples](https://github.com/TankerHQ/quickstart-examples) to see the Tanker SDKs integrated in a collection of demo apps.

 ## Identity management

 End-to-end encryption requires that all users have cryptographic identities.
 The following packages help to handle them: